 1. To Kafeneio#

-A genuine neighborhood taverna that somehow survives in tourist-heavy Plaka.
+This is the real deal — a genuine neighborhood taverna that somehow survives in tourist-heavy Plaka because the food is that good.

-What’s good: Homemade dishes, good wine list, authentic atmosphere Must try: Lamb with artichokes, moussaka, local wines Price: €15-25 per person Vibe: Traditional, no-fuss, feels like old Athens
+What’s good: Homemade dishes that taste like someone’s grandmother made them, because that’s basically what’s happening.
+Good wine list too.
+Must try: Lamb with artichokes, moussaka (actually homemade, not frozen), local wines from the barrel Price: €15-25 per person Vibe: Traditional, no-fuss, feels like old Athens before the souvenir shops moved in

 Location: Epicharmou 1, Upper Plaka